 This post may contain affiliate links.
 Please read our disclosure policy.

-Explore a few of our quick and delightful single serving pasta dishes: creamy Pasta Carbonara, herby Pesto Pasta, zesty Pasta al Limone, and classic Spaghetti and Meatballs.
-Each is a flavorful and easy choice.
+Try some of our quick and delicious single serving pasta recipes: creamy Pasta Carbonara, flavorful Pesto Pasta, bright Pasta al Limone, and classic Spaghetti and Meatballs.
+Each one is easy to make and full of flavor!

 Ingredients